Efficient Offline Reinforcement Learning: First Imitate, then Improve

 \section{Conclusion}

-We have demonstrated that pre-training policies and value functions to first be consistent with the provided offline dataset can improve the efficiency and stability of subsequent off-policy reinforcement learning.
-In particular, this consistency can reduce subsequent inefficiency and instability associated with bootstrapped temporal difference learning, and can more than halve the number of updates (and therefore computation time) required for state-of-the-art offline algorithms to converge on standard environments.
-Building on our insight into the importance of policy and value consistency, we demonstrated that combining regularization on both components can enable greater performance than policy or value regularization alone when learning from limited human demonstrations.
-We hope our research inspires further work towards bridging the gap between classic and deep algorithms to improve the efficiency and stability of offline reinforcement learning as scale continues to increase.
+We have demonstrated that pre-training off-policy algorithms to imitate the behavior policy and corresponding values to obtain a consistent actor and critic before attempting improvement can increase the computational efficiency and stability of subsequent off-policy reinforcement learning.
+In particular, we have shown that convergence should theoretically improve logarithmically as the pre-trained initialization improves (as measured by the infinite norm of the behavior policy values with respect to the optimal values).
+We have demonstrated experimentally that these efficiency improvements hold in practice for modern actor-critic algorithms, and can more than halve the computation time required for these algorithms to converge on standard offline reinforcement learning environments.
+Our proposed additional pre-training phase can be widely applied to current and future off-policy reinforcement learning algorithms and requires minimal algorithmic modification.
+We hope that our research contributes to bridging the gap between theoretically-tractable tabular algorithms and empirically driven deep reinforcement learning, while improving the efficiency and stability of offline reinforcement learning as scale continues to increase.